Justwhittaker/MusicHub/README.md

 * PIP - coordinates python installation packages
 * python 3 - Python is a programming language that lets you work more quickly and integrate your systems more effectively.
 * git - version control system for code source
-* a gmail account with less secure app access turned on use this link after you are signed into the gmail account - allows system to send email notifications such as password reset and user registration links
-* a stripe account - used to securely collect payments, testing API's level is fine unless you want collect payments for real
-* AWS-S3 (Amazon Web Services - Simple Storage Storage Account) - web based cloud storage service for online backup of website assets
-* S3 Bucket - a cloud storage resource which is similar to file folders on a computer's hard drive

 ## Local ##